awsdocs/aws-dms-user-guide/doc_source/CHAP_LargeDBs.SBS.unlock-snowball-edge.md

 You can also check out the [AWS Snowball Edge getting started marketing page](https://aws.amazon.com/snowball-edge/getting-started/) for more resources\.

-Power the device on, [connect it to your local network](https://docs.aws.amazon.com/snowball/latest/developer-guide/using-device.html), record the IP address of the Edge device, and [obtain the unlock code and manifest file](https://docs.aws.amazon.com/snowball/latest/developer-guide/get-credentials.html) from the Snowball Edge console\.
+Power the device on, [connect it to your local network](https://docs.aws.amazon.com/snowball/latest/developer-guide/using-device.html), record the IP address of the Edge device, and [obtain the unlock code and manifest file](https://docs.aws.amazon.com/snowball/latest/developer-guide/get-credentials.html) from the AWS Snowball Edge console\.
 In the console, choose your job, choose **View job details**, and then **Credentials**\.
 Save both the client unlock code and the manifest file\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/dms/latest/userguide/images/snowball-edge-unlock.png)